Chapter 2. Installing Debezium connectors

 - You used Red Hat AMQ Streams to set up Apache Kafka and Kafka Connect on OpenShift.
 AMQ Streams offers operators and images that bring Kafka to OpenShift.

 Deploy your Kafka cluster.
-If you already have a Kafka cluster deployed, go to the next step.
+If you already have a Kafka cluster deployed, skip the following three sub-steps.

 You now have a working Kafka cluster that is running in OpenShift with Kafka Connect.